adammark/Markup.js/README.md

 ### Functions as includes

-Sometimes you need to perform operations or access data outside the scope of the `context` object.
-In such cases, you can include a *function* that returns a string when the template is processed:
+You can even include a *function* that returns a string when the template is
+processed:

 ``` javascript
 Mark.includes.status = function () {